cassarco/markdown-tools/README.md

 ![Output](./docs/output.png)

-If one or more of them do not, then you will see a Laravel Validation error.
+If one or more files do not pass validation, then you will see a Laravel Validation error.

 ![Validation Error](./docs/validation-error.png)